Flexible Fractional Repetition Codes for Distributed Storage Networks: Introduction

-Paralleling the original min-cut-based results in the literature on RCs with BHS \cite{dimakis2010network}, Part~I of this work focused on analyzing the min-cut values of RCs when different types of helper selection schemes are used.
-Similar to \cite{dimakis2010network}, such a min-cut-based study allows us to characterize the performance of RCs in a closed form without delving into explicit but rather technical code constructions, cf.\ \cite{wu2010existence,rashmi2011optimal,el2010fractional}.
-In Part II of this work, we turn our focus to explicit code design and propose a new class of codes, termed \emph{the generalized fractional repetition (GFR) codes}, that attain the performance calculated/predicted by the min-cut analysis in Part~I.
+Along a similar line of the functional-repair code construction in \cite{wu2010existence} and the subsequent exact-repair code constructions in \cite{rashmi2011optimal, el2010fractional}, this work focuses on explicit code design that can attain the purely graph-based S-B tradeoff curve of the FHS scheme \cite{ahmad2018can}.
+The results of this work thus complement the min-cut analysis of \cite{ahmad2018can} in the same way as \cite{wu2010existence} complements \cite{dimakis2010network}.
+Also see Fig.~\ref{tab} for the illustration.

-The contribution of this new class of codes is 3-fold: (1) it closes the loop of the min-cut-based analysis in Part~I by explicitly designing a code that achieves the MBR point of the FHS scheme.
-As a result, the {\em optimality} and {\em weak optimality} results of FHS, which were previously proved only through a min-cut-based analysis in Part~I, can indeed be realized through explicit GFR code construction when focusing on the MBR point.
-Since the benefits of helper selection are greatest at the MBR point, the GFR codes we provide in this paper, along with the results of Part~I, complete our mission of understanding under what condition can helper selection improve the performance of regenerating codes.

-(2) The proposed GFR construction can also be viewed as a generalization of the existing FR codes.
-However, unlike FR codes which require that $n\cdot d$ be even, our GFR codes are applicable to arbitrary $(n,k,d)$ values while retaining most of the practical benefits of FR codes, i.e., GFR codes are exact-repair codes and the majority of the nodes of a GFR code can be {\em repaired-by-transfer}.
+The contribution of our new code construction, called \emph{flexible fractional repetition (FFR)}, is 3-fold: (i) it closes the loop of the min-cut-based analysis in \cite{ahmad2018can} by explicitly designing a code that achieves the MBR point of the FHS scheme, see Fig.~\ref{tab}.
+As a result, the fundamental question when can intelligent helper selection improve the S-B tradeoff is now answered with rigorous code construction, rather than the previous graph-based analysis. (ii) The proposed FFR construction can be viewed as a generalization of the existing FR codes.
+However, unlike FR codes which require that $n\cdot d$ be even, our FFR codes are applicable to arbitrary $(n,k,d)$ values while retaining most of the practical benefits of FR codes, i.e., FFR codes are exact-repair codes and the majority of the nodes of a FFR code can be {\em repaired-by-transfer}.

-(3) The analysis of FR codes relies on the edge-counting arguments of the underlying regular ``repair-by-transfer graph.''
-The repair-by-transfer graph being regular is one of the key enablers of the FR analysis, which, unfortunately, is also the reason why FR codes can only be applied when $n\cdot d$ is even.
-In contrast, for any arbitrary $(n,k,d)$ values, the analysis of GFR codes with FHS relies on (i) new edge-counting arguments for {\em irregular} repair graphs and on (ii) establishing the connection between the edge counts of the {\em repair graph} and the min-cut values of the {\em information flow graph}.
-By proving/quantifying the benefits of GFR codes for arbitrary $(n,k,d)$ values, such a new analysis approach will further enrich the literature of FR codes and broaden their applications.